Scope and Launch are important terms to understand when creating an Assessment. These terms are outlined below:

 A user creates a basic assessment by entering a name, selecting a dimension, and adding fields to the assessment form.
 After the assessment is moved out of the Creation state, the user clicks the Open Assessment Scoping form action to select objects and instances from the assessment focus object type(s).

 A Navigation Form Used to Scope an Assessment Before launch

 After selecting objects and instances, click the green banner to display the navigation form.
 The use of navigation form further filters the data.

-Navigation forms are not required when launching assessments as it's possible to use a standard form with the Assessment Context element to create new assessments; however, navigation forms are recommended under most circumstances.
+Navigation forms are not required when launching assessments as it's possible to use a standard form with the Assessment Context element to create new assessments; however, Resolver recommends using navigation forms under most circumstances.
 See the Navigation Form article for more information.

 The tree view on the form helps users decide if related objects are relevant and allow them to add or remove those objects from the assessment.
 Depending on the user's permissions, the navigation form enables users to review and edit an object through a palette.

 Navigation Form to Allow Further Refinement